How Can a Running Warm-Up Help Optimize Performance?

 Your heart also benefits from warming up.
 The exercises increase your cardiac output and respiratory minute volume (RMV), thus expanding your VO2 max.

-4. Warm-up improves the load distribution in your joints
+4. Running warm-ups improve the load distribution in your joints

 Contrary to previous belief, new research has shown that even short-term exercise like warming up can help build joint cartilage.
 The thicker layer of cartilage increases the load-bearing surface and distributes loads more evenly.